Arcuate fasciculus: Progressive aphasia

 Progressive aphasia is a type of aphasia that slowly worsens over time.
 It can affect both the production and comprehension of language.
 Progressive aphasic patients that have lesions in their arcuate fasciculus were especially deficient in their syntax processing abilities.
 Worsened syntax processing correlated with the degree of degradation in the arcuate fasciculus.

 Tone deafness

 In nine out of ten people with tone deafness, the superior arcuate fasciculus in the right hemisphere could not be detected, suggesting a disconnection between the posterior superior temporal gyrus and the posterior inferior frontal gyrus.
 Researchers suggested the posterior superior temporal gyrus was the origin of the disorder.

 Stuttering

 In stutterers, the arcuate fasciculus appears to have bilateral deficits that reduce it by one-third or more relative to non-stutterers.
 However, there is ongoing debate concerning the contribution of each hemisphere.
-Diffusion-based evidence of differences between stutterers and controls is not isolated to the arcuate fasciculus.
+Difussion-weighted MRI shows the difference between stutterers and controls is not isolated to the arcuate fasciculus.